[Updated April 2017]

 There are certainly other ways to blend images and this is one way to do it.

-This is a straightforward example of how to blend images with luminosity masks.
+This is a straightforward example of how to blend images with luminosity mask.
 Sometimes you might need to blend more than 2 exposures to create an HDR image.

-But this is not all to blending with luminosity masks.
+But this is not all to blending with luminosity mask.

-There are other advanced blending techniques with luminosity masks.
+There are other advanced blending techniques with luminosity mask.
 I have provided some useful links at the end of this tutorial if you like to learn more.

-Another way of using luminosity masks is to apply adjustments in targeted areas on a single image.
+Another way of using luminosity mask is to apply adjustments in targeted areas on a single image.